tumble1999/savaslabs.github.io/_posts/2015-11-24-drupal-6-upgrade.md

 [~125,000 reported instances](https://www.drupal.org/project/usage/drupal) ([likely underrepresented](https://www.drupal.org/node/329620)) of
 Drupal 6 sites in the wild.
 So you are not alone (...I am here with you...) and there is some comfort in that.
 If you're reading this and have not begun your upgrade process yet, it is **very** likely you will be spending at least some time outside of support for your Drupal 6 site.
-We will dive into this at a deeper level in part 2, but some of the factors that are worth taking into consideration as you strategize the upgrade are:
+We dive into this at a deeper level in [part 2](/2015/12/10/drupal-6-part-2.html), but some of the factors that are worth taking into consideration as you strategize the upgrade are:

 ##### Considerations to assess risk
 + How well-known is your organization?